john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

 ---
 {% include JB/setup %}

 I love text-based games.
 They can be so much more unique and interesting than the average computer game.
-Modern, big budget games take huge teams: the 3D art department, the music team, the story board team, acounting, HR, you name it.
+Modern, big budget games take huge teams: the 3D art department, the music team, acounting, HR, you name it.
 All that stuff gets between the creator and the idea.

 The title of this post is a lie; these are just my favorite text-based games.
 But all of these games have legions of fans.
 They all did something new, or creative, or fun, and people love them.